MSU AD Mark Hollis welcomes the start of the 2017-18 school year, while reflecting on his arrival at MSU as a freshman

 During Hollis' tenure, Michigan State student-athletes have excelled not only in competition, but in the classroom as well.
-For five consecutive semesters, Spartan student-athletes have posted better than a 3.0 cumulative grade-point average.
+For seven consecutive semesters, Spartan student-athletes have posted better than a 3.0 cumulative grade-point average.
 Nearly 400 student-athletes (398) posted a cumulative GPA above 3.0 in the spring semester of 2014, marking the second-highest total in the history of the department for the spring, and a record 18 teams also reached that mark.
 The spring semester of 2015 also saw Spartan student-athletes compile both the highest spring term in program history (3.1009) and the highest cumulative grade-point average in program history at 3.0791.
-Additionally, 271 student-athletes earned Academic All-Big Ten honors throughout the 2012-13 academic year, including 64 Big Ten Distinguished Scholars (min.
+Additionally, 271 student-athletes earned Academic All-Big Ten honors throughout the 2013-14 academic year, including 59 Big Ten Distinguished Scholars (min.
 3.7 GPA).
 In the spring of 2012, the athletics department compiled the highest grade-point average in program history with a 3.0644.
 The graduation success rate under Hollis is a remarkable 87 percent.